Viraj-005/skin-cancer-detection/README.md

 # SmartSkin Scan

-Welcome to the SmartSkin Scan!
-(Skin Cancer Detection Web App) This application leverages the power of deep learning to assist users in detecting skin cancer through image analysis.
-Whether you're a healthcare professional or someone seeking to monitor skin health, this tool provides an easy-to-use interface for detection, visualization, and model training.
+Welcome to the SmartSkin Scan (Skin Cancer Detection Web App)!
+This application leverages the power of deep learning to assist users in detecting skin cancer through image analysis.
+Whether you're a healthcare professional or seeking to monitor skin health, this tool provides an easy-to-use interface for detection, visualization, and model training.

 ## Features

 ### Home
-On the Home page, users get an overview of what the web-app offers.
+On the Home page, users get an overview of what the web app offers.
 The application is designed to help detect skin cancer by analyzing skin images.
 With this app, users can:
-- Upload images of skin lesions for analysis.
+- Upload images of skin lesions for analysis. 📸
-- Use real-time camera functionality to capture and analyze skin images.
+- Use real-time camera functionality to capture and analyze skin images. ⏱️
-- Visualize detailed metrics about the model’s performance.
+- Visualize detailed metrics about the model’s performance. 📊
 - Train and customize the skin cancer detection model according to their needs.

 ### Detection
 The Detection page allows users to detect skin cancer through two methods: